A hip fracture is a break in the thigh bone (femur) of your hip joint.

-With some fractures, blood cannot circulate properly to the femoral head, resulting in a loss of blood supply to this area.
-This is called femoral vascular necrosis or avascular necrosis.
-This complication may occur depending on the type of fracture and the anatomy of a person's blood supply to the head of the femur bone.
+With some fractures, blood cannot circulate properly to the head of the thigh bone.
+This results in a loss of blood supply to this area.
+This is called femoral vascular necrosis, or avascular necrosis.
+This complication may happen, depending on the type of fracture and the anatomy of your blood supply to the head of the thigh bone.
 This is more common with femoral neck fractures.

-Women at menopause should consider having a bone density test.
-A bone density test is used to measure the bone mineral content and thickness of the bone.
-This measurement can indicate decreased bone mass, a condition in which bones are more brittle and more prone to break or fracture easily.
+If you are a woman at menopause, you should consider having a bone density test.
+This measures your bone mineral content and the thickness of your bone.
+This measurement can indicate decreased bone mass.
+This is a condition in which your bones are more brittle and more prone to break or fracture easily.
 A bone density test is used primarily to diagnose osteoporosis and to determine fracture risk.

-Women, who sustain the majority of hip fractures, produce less estrogen when menopause begins.
+Women, who sustain the majority of hip fractures, make less estrogen when menopause begins.
 Most people do not know they have osteoporosis until they sustain a fracture.

 Another way to help prevent hip fracture is to engage in regular weight-bearing exercise, such as walking, jogging, or hiking.
 Exercise programs such as Tai Chi help promote strength and balance.

 The majority of hip fractures happen to people older than age 60.
 The incidence of hip fractures increases with age, doubling for each decade after age 50.
 Hip fracture is a serious injury and needs immediate medical attention.